sukhanovaxenia/Evolutionary_conservatism_of_amyloidogeinc_properties_of_nucleoporins_with_FG_repeats/README.md

   'table_base.tsv' - table with taxoomy statistics of PA without sequences' IDs

   'table_base_ID.tsv' - table with taxoomy statistics of PA with sequences' IDs
-10. nwk_tree_from_table_nsp1 - this script builds trees and count statistics for phylums and also separetly for metazoa and fungi, was used for Nsp1.